AlirezaBohlool/AlirezaBohlool/README.md

 ### Hi there I'm Alireza 👋

-Here are some ideas to get you started:
+Here are some thinge about me:

 - 🔭 I’m currently working on tech MERN app
 - 🌱 I’m currently learning stack javascripte